 To determine the relative strength of predation by each juvenile predator between seasons, we explored three different aspects of predation.
 1) We looked at the differences in the counts of the three artifacts related to predators (crushed/peeled, empty, missing) across seasons.
 2) We looked at seasonal changes in abundance of the three predators (i.e., Giant Water Bugs, Crayfish, and Greater Sirens) that were most likely responsible for the artifacts.
 Predator abundance data was taken from small and large animals sampling in the dry and wet season of 2021 using throw traps and trap nets (i.e., fyke and hoop nets) under a protocol similar to Dorn & Cook, (2015) (see Sommer, 2021 and SI).
 3) We divided the counts of the artifacts by the abundance of the different predators to measure per-capita predation rates.

-Development
+Prey Growth

 We measured the development parameter (kgrowth) in LILA and in the reference sites to relate to the zero-population growth isocline.
 Prior to kgrowth calculation, we measured development using in situ cages and a regression that predicted development using total phosphorus levels of periphyton mats (i.e., composite samples of floating calcareous mats of algae, aquatic macrophytes, and other microbes; Barrus et al., 2023).
-For all in situ cages, algae was allowed to accumulate on the surfaces of the cages two weeks prior to the experiment, and two liters of periphyton mat was placed inside the cages as a food source for hatchling snails (Barrus et al., 2023; Drumheller et al., 2022).
+For all cages, algae was allowed to accumulate on the surfaces of the cages two weeks prior to the experiment, and two liters of periphyton mat was placed inside the cages as a food source for hatchling snails (Barrus et al., 2023; Drumheller et al., 2022).
 Periphyton was examined prior to placement to remove other snails and predatory invertebrates.
 Four juvenile snails were individually marked with differing colors of nail polish and placed in cages to grow for four to five weeks in the wetlands.
-We placed 8 cages in LILA and 3 cages in WCA3A.
-For the wet season in the WCA3A, we used total phosphorus of periphyton mat to predict development of the Florida Apple Snail using a regression (Barrus et al., 2023).
-We were only able to obtain wet season development for the site WCA03 through the regression because low dry season water depths made the site inaccessible for the in situ cages.
+We placed 8 cages in LILA and 3 cages in WCA3A site 2 in the dry season only.
+For the wet season growth estimates in the WCA3A, we measured total phosphorus of metaphytic mats to predict FAS growth of using regression developed elsewhere (equation, R2, Barrus et al., 2023).
+We were only able to obtain wet season growth rates for the site 3 in WCA 3A because low dry season water depths made use of cage experiments impossible.

-The population model used the following equation to model development of apple snails.
+The population model used the following equation to model growth of FAS.